parthgoswami-github/operate-first-testrepo/_sources/intro.md

-# Welcome to Operate First Book
+# The Operate First Mindset

 This course covers the concepts and methodology of operate first, walks through the background behind the concept, defines the community vision.
 It also covers the key terms like Operate First Cloud Environment, Mass Open Cloud and Open Infrastructure Lab.